 Are you outspoken and push boundaries frequently?

 If you want to express a little bit of a rebellious side, the spiky gray pixie might be the perfect cut.
-This haircut is the complete opposite of a traditional female hairstyle.
+This layered hairstyle is the complete opposite of a traditional female hairstyle.
 It’s super short, choppy, sharp, and shows off the “aging” color of gray hair in a spunky way.

 This cut is very similar to the short undercut pixie.
 The hair is voluminous on the top of the head, but it’s very short in the back.
 The layers are cut with lots of texture for a spiky finish.
 The cool gray color just adds to the overall “short hair, don’t care” vibe.
 It is flattering for an angular face because it mimics the lines of the face.